 THE CHANNELED SCABLANDS, 2013

-Invitation Excursion: Visit Washington, Idaho, & western Montana to study the Channeled Scablands, a unique feature of Earth’s surface formed by the bursting of an Ice Age glacial dam and the ensuing gigantic flood.
+A tour through Washington, Idaho, & western Montana, to the Channeled Scablands, a unique feature of Earth’s surface formed by the bursting of an Ice Age glacial dam and the ensuing gigantic flood.
 It is a story of scientific sleuthing and intrigue, and led to an understanding the surface of Mars.
-John Soennichsen, author of Bretz’s Flood, the biography of the scientist who unraveled the mystery, provides a unique perspective on the trip.
+John Soennichsen, author of Bretz’s Flood, the biography of the scientist who unraveled the mystery, provided a unique perspective on the trip.

 BIG SKY AND BADLANDS: TOUR OF THE DAKOTAS, 2008